more events »

 “There is a deep interiority to this music… Worthington has an instantly recognizable sound, an austere sensuality not quite like anyone else …a composer of considerable imagination, emotional expressiveness, and poetic sensibility.” – American Record Guide

-Worthington does not compose within a framework of musical architecture or theory – rather she works from sounds that seep in from life and stir her emotions.
-With a strong childhood memory of Stravinsky’s “Rite of Spring,” an affinity for Satie’s piano music, and the allure of Middle-Eastern modal music that led her to travels in Greece, Egypt and Turkey, Rain has always followed her own musical instincts.
+With a deep childhood memory of Stravinsky’s “Le Sacre du printemps,” an affinity for Satie’s piano music, and the allure of Middle-Eastern modal music that led her to travels in Greece, Egypt and Turkey, Rain has always followed her own musical instincts.

 She first began composing solo piano pieces, before learning music notation, and performed her works from memory in fellow artists’ lofts in Soho and at The Kitchen.
 With the downtown NYC club scene serving as her conservatory, Worthington led two bands and performed at CBGB’s, the Pyramid, Roulette, and PS 122.

 Inspired by the energy of the contemporary classical scene, she pursued her fascination with orchestral music and taught herself notation and orchestration.
 Her orchestral writing has been described in the IAWM Journal as “a fusion of styles—ancient, medieval sounds expressed via modality and open sonorities, modernist minimalist ostinato, and classical approaches to basic ideas—to capture components of the human experience.”

 Navona Records released Worthington’s orchestral album “DREAM VAPORS” to critical acclaim.
 Her orchestral writing has been described in the IAWM Journal as “a fusion of styles—ancient, medieval sounds expressed via modality and open sonorities, modernist minimalist ostinato, and classical approaches to basic ideas—to capture components of the human experience.”